KamenBankovski/getting_cleaning_data_course_project/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 **For each record it is provided:**

-1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+1. Triaxial acceleration from the accelerometer (total acceleration) and the estimatedbody acceleration.

 2. Triaxial Angular velocity from the gyroscope.

 3. A 561-feature vector with time and frequency domain variables.

 4. Its activity label.

 5. An identifier of the subject who carried out the experiment.

 For further information regarding the study that has produced the source data, please visit the following [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)